 EWI has recently acquired a Correlated Solutions 3D digital image correlation (DIC) system.
 The system was purchased for use in the EWI Forming Center for evaluation of deformation in sheet metals to produce forming limit diagrams.
-A full description of the uses of DIC in characterization of material formability is located in the following link: Enhanced Forming Limit Diagram Capabilities at EWI.
 When the system is not being utilized by the forming center, it is available for use in other capacities.

 DIC is a non-contact optical geometry and deformation measurement tool which utilizes a speckle pattern painted on the subject material surface to measure strain and changes in geometry during testing.
 Examples of measurements that have been made at EWI with the system include:

 - Tensile testing – two instances of tensile testing where the DIC system was used to understand and visualize what was occurring during the test.
 The first case was a cross weld tensile test which contained a weld that that had lower yield strength but higher strain hardening capacity than that of the base material.
 The use of the DIC system to evaluate a set of tensile tests on this material showed that the plastic deformation at the beginning of the test was concentrated in the weld material and shifted to the base material once the strength of the weld was balanced with the base material.
 Click here to view a video of the Cross Weld Tensile Test of Yield Undermatched Weld.